0xDBFB7/covidinator/documents/notes/log.md

 The algebraic normal-mode methods included in many software packages [charmm] do not seem to be sufficient for this task, as they often assume the limit of low-amplitudes.

-LAMMPS, GROMACS, HOOMD-blue, etc were evaluated, and all could been usable with some modification. ~~However, because of difficulties in defining new force-fields for coarse-grained bead-spring modelling, the specific time-domain electric field impulses desired, the many-run parameter sweep required to optimize the impulse, and the chain of software required to synthesize an artificially coarse new geometry, a custom ultra-simplistic, ultra-crude MD code was written.~~
+LAMMPS, GROMACS, HOOMD-blue, etc were evaluated, and all could been usable with some modification. ~~However, because of difficulties in defining new force-fields for coarse-grained bead-spring modelling, the specific time-domain electric field impulses desired, the many-run parameter sweep required to optimize the impulse, and the chain of software required to synthesize an artificially coarse new geometry, a custom ultra-simplistic, ultra-crude MD code was written.~~ It was then abandoned in favour of OpenMM; we had succumbed to the not-invented-here fallacy.

-OpenMM is used.

 -------